LeonardoCastro/BritishDrugDynamics/data/README.md

 We also include a `deprecated/` directory with files containing the same information.

+**Source:** Finished NHS admissions data is available in the [NHS Statistics on Drug Misuse (England only)](https://digital.nhs.uk/data-and-information/publications/statistical/statistics-on-drug-misuse).

 ## Demographic data

 We include the **population data in England from 2009 to 2019**.
 File [`population_England_and_regions.csv`](https://github.com/LeonardoCastro/BritishDrugDynamics/tree/master/data/demographic/population_England_and_regions.csv) contains data for England and its nine regions, being these: